-Chances are good you have at least heard of the phrase intuitive eating.
-It gets thrown around on social media, news outlets, and other mediums in such a conflicting manner that it can be hard to decipher what intuitive eating actually means.
-That feels so defeating, as intuitive eating is supposed to be about keeping things simple.
+You have probably at least heard whispers of the phrase “intuitive eating”.
+It gets thrown around on social media, news outlets, and other mediums in such a conflicting manner that it can seem difficult to decipher what intuitive eating actually means.
+That feels so frustrating, especially since intuitive eating is supposed simplify our lives.

-I have advocated for intuitive eating since the beginning of this blog and with each successive post, but I have yet to step back and break down what it is and how to incorporate it into our lives.
+I have advocated for intuitive eating since the beginning of this blog and with each successive post.
+However, I have yet to step back and break down what it is and how to incorporate it into our lives.
 That changes now!

 Today’s post will focus on with intuitive eating is, some of its benefits, who can do it, and a few tips about how to start eating a bit more intuitively.
 Next week, we will do a deeper dive into incorporating intuitive eating into your life, and how to deal with people when they get judgey about it- because people will be judgey about other’s ways of eating no matter what.
 Ugh.